 We also use a minor surgical procedure to investigate the bladder when symptoms are not easily explained or resistant to treatment.
 This is called cystoscopy and involves looking inside the bladder using a small, thin camera.

 All procedures to restore continence can have an effect on the urinary flow, this is usually barely noticeable, but 3-5% of women do not empty their bladder successfully after the procedure.
 In almost all of these cases, the problem is reversible depending on the cause.

-A woman might experience the feeling of needing to go to pass urine more frequently after any surgery to correct incontinence, this usually settles with time during the post-operative recovery period.
+A woman might experience the feeling of needing to pass urine more frequently after any surgery to correct incontinence, but this usually settles with time, during the post-operative recovery period.
 Occasionally a woman might require treatment with medication to calm the bladder down.

 Why choose a Mid-urethral Tape?

-It does not have the same success rate or long lasting effects as a mid-urethral tape or colposuspension.
-It is usually recommended as a second line treatment option.
+However, it does not have the same success rate or long-lasting effects as a mid-urethral tape or colposuspension, so it is usually recommended as a second line treatment option.
 Bulking agents will wear off over time, so repeated injections are often necessary.